 Noem summed up her remarks by saying,

 “Let’s make South Dakota a symbol of hope, justice, and love for children like Cody and Valentina.
 With the help of several pro-life groups across the state, my team will present legislation for your consideration and swift passage.”

-As Falkirk Center Executive Director Ryan Helfenbein has said, “Abortion is the leading justice issue in the world today.”
+As Standing for Freedom Center Executive Director Ryan Helfenbein has said, “Abortion is the leading justice issue in the world today.”
 Abortion targets not only the most vulnerable in the obvious sense of ending the life of an unborn baby, but it disproportionately attacks minority communities and children with Down Syndrome.